DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 ---

-##### If one sold a short contract on financial futures, one hopes that interest rates might
+##### If one sold a short contract on financial futures, one hopes that price of underlying asset might

-- [x]  Rise
+- [ ]  Rise
-- [ ]  Fall
+- [x]  Fall
 - [ ]  Are Stable
 - [ ]  Fluctuate

 Hint: NoHint

-Explanation: When someone sells a short contract on financial futures, he hopes that interest rates might rise.
+Explanation: When someone sells a short contract on financial futures, he hopes that price of the underlying asset might fall.

 Sub Topics: types-of-derivatives

 ---

-##### Assume you are holding securities and have sold future contracts to hedge against interest rate risk.
-If interest rates soar then
+##### What do you mean by "Points" in Future Contracts?

-- [ ]  the increase in the value of the securities equals the decrease in the value of the futures contracts.
+- [ ]  Total increment in the value of the futures contract
-- [x]  the decrease in the value of the securities equals the increase in the value of the futures contracts.
+- [x]  Smallest increment in the value of the future contract
-- [ ]  the decrease in the value of the securities equals the increase in the value of the futures contracts.
+- [ ]  Current value of the Futures Contract
-- [ ]  the decrease in the value of the securities equals the increase in the value of the futures contracts.
+- [ ]  None of the these

 Hint: NoHint

-Explanation: When you are holding securities and have sold future contract to hedge against the interest rates and the interest rates rise then the decrease in the value of the securities equals the increase in the value of the futures contracts.
+Explanation: A "Point" represents the smallest whole number price increment in the value of a futures contract.

 Sub Topics: types-of-derivatives